laanwj/etna_viv/README.md

 Assembler and disassembler
 ----------------------------

-A basic disassembler for the shader instructions can be found in the tools directory:
+A basic disassembler for the shader instructions (to a custom format) can be found in the tools directory:

     tools/disasm.py rnn/isa.xml <shader.bin>

 This can be used to disassemble shaders extracted using `dump_cmdstream.py --dump-shaders`.

-There is also an assembler:
+There is also an assembler, which accepts the same syntax that is produced by the disassembler:

     tools/asm.py rnn/isa.xml <shader.asm> -o <shader.bin>